Codes in the Damerau Distance for DNA Storage

 \textbf{Part 1.
 Determining the weight of the deleted substring.} We start with some relevant terminology and notation.
 For a word $\bfx \in \mathbb{F}_2^n$, let $\cB_{D,\leq b}(\bfx)$ denote the set of all words that may be obtained from $\bfx$ by deleting at most $b$ consecutive bits.
 For example, for $\bfx=(0,1,1,0,0,1) \in \mathbb{F}_2^6$, we have

 Similarly, let $\cB_{D,b}(\bfx)$ denote the set of words that may be obtained from $\bfx$ by deleting \textit{exactly} $b$ consecutive bits.

-Furthermore, given a vector $\bfd \in \mathbb{F}_2^{b}$, define the code $\cC_{par}(n,b, \bfd)$ as follows\footnote{We use the subscript $par$ to refer to the function of the code, which is to recover the weight of the deleted block (substring) by using simple parity checks.}:
+Furthermore, given a vector $\bfd \in \mathbb{F}_2^{b}$, define the code $\cC_{par}(n,b, \bfd)$ as follows\footnote{We use the subscript $par$ to refer to the function of the code, which is to recover the weight of the deleted block (substring) by using a parity check.}:

 It is straightforward to see that the code imposes a single parity-check constraint on the interleaved sequences of $\bfx$, which suffices to determine the weight of the deleted block.
 In addition, we observe that we used a set of parameters $d_i$ for the weight constraints, rather than the classical even parity constraints for reasons that will become apparent in the subsequent exposition.
 In a nutshell, the resulting codes of the section will be nonlinear and averaging arguments for the size of codes require the use of a range of parameter values.